gerardroche/sublime-show-ascii-value/README.md

 # ShowAsciiValue

-A Sublime Text plugin to show the [ASCII](https://en.wikipedia.org/wiki/ASCII) value of the character under the cursor in decimal, hexadecimal and octal, on the status line.
+A Sublime Text plugin to show the [ASCII](https://en.wikipedia.org/wiki/ASCII) value of the character under the cursor in decimal, hexadecimal and octal, on the status bar.

 ## Installation